Who will I trust to sync my photos: Apple, Google or Adobe?25 Dec 2018

 If you surrender to the Apple methodology, it probably all works out, but if you think differently: bad luck.
-I would have to recreate all my folder-organizing into albums by hand (in other words: I’d lose my existing structure).
-By default, Apple Photos is structured in a weird way using moments that cannot be renamed.
+I would have to recreate all my folder-organizing into albums by hand (in other words: I’d lose my existing structure), because by default Apple Photos is structured in a weird way using moments that cannot be renamed.

 It does sync iPhone, iPad and computer nicely and it allows for external editing.
-Editing in Apple Photos is fast and very extensive, it offers a lot of ‘pro’ options.
+Editing in Apple Photos is fast and very extensive and offers a lot of ‘pro’ options.
 You cannot combine photos or do local edits, but there are plugins for both.
-And all these options are not enough, it’s also possible to ‘edit in external app’.
+And if all these options are not enough, it’s also possible to ‘edit in external app’.

-Sharing with others is hard unless they use Apple Photos as well.
+Sharing with others is hard ~unless they use Apple Photos as well~ (update: you can share a link).
 No love for Android…

 RAW support is excellent, but sadly not for my Sony NEX lens.
 It doesn’t do the lens-corrections.